abhiii444/data_preprocessing_in_python.py/README.md

 Each block explains the purpose of the preprocessing operation.

 ---

 ##  Contributing

-    Feel free to contribute, optimize the code, or add new preprocessing techniques.
+Feel free to contribute, optimize the code, or add new preprocessing technique

+---

 ## 📜 License
 This project is open-source.
 Use it anywhere freely.

 ---